Cost of Living in Valencia for a Month Plus Things to Do & My Impressions

 For somebody coming from Eastern Europe, where you can only see palm trees on TV (or when you travel), this was huge to me.
 Pure happiness to see that and to imagine waking up every morning and seeing palm trees everywhere!

+Palm trees aside, the weather in May wasn’t as warm as we had expected it to be.
 Not only that we have never used the A/C units in the apartment, but also spent most of our days and nights wearing jeans and long sleeves.
-It was unexpectedly cold and windy – one of the biggest and most unpleasant surprises we had.
+It was unexpectedly cold and windy, although it’s not always like that.

 But apart from that, I stick to my first impressions: Valencia is a city to keep on smiling in.
 A city to casually walk down the streets, deciding what tapas bar to choose for your next couple of hours of lazying around, enjoying a good coffee and a snack, people watching and letting stress fly away.